 Stroll through the National Gallery of Art's Sculpture Garden, which reopens on Feb.
 14, and admire works from artists like Roy Lichtenstein, Alexander Calder and Robert Indiana.
-The garden features seating for visitors and a fountain that turns into an ice rink in the winter.
+The garden features seating for visitors and a fountain that has turned into an ice rink past winters.
 The park also hosts Jazz in the Garden on Friday evenings in summertime - make sure to stay tuned for 2021 plans.

 Reachable by footbridge off the George Washington Memorial Parkway, Theodore Roosevelt Island pays homage to the great conservationist.
 You will find nearly two miles of trails that traverse through forest and wetland, as well as a 17-foot statue dedicated to the historic figure.
 Via the trails, you can encounter beautiful views of the Potomac River.

-Head to the Watergate Steps, near the Arlington Memorial Bridge and close to the National Mall and Foggy Bottom, and join the fellow trainers running up and down the famous stairs.
+Head to the Watergate Steps, near the Arlington Memorial Bridge and close to the National Mall and Foggy Bottom, and take a jog up and down the famous stairs.
 There's also the infamous 'Exorcist' Steps in Georgetown, known for their inclusion in the classic DC-based horror film from 1973.

-Home to the always-popular Billy Goat Trail, Great Falls Park is the perfect place to explore nature and is only a 30-minute drive from DC.
+Home to the popular Billy Goat Trail, Great Falls Park is the perfect place to explore nature and is only a 30-minute drive from DC.
 The 800 acres of scenic parkland consists of hiking trails, cascading rapids and spectacular waterfalls.
 While regular admission to Great Falls Park is typically $20 per vehicle and $10 per individual on foot or a bike, the park is free-to-enter on Martin Luther King, Jr. Day, the first day of National Park Week, National Public Lands Day and Veterans Day (check the Great Falls website for more information).

 Cultural Tourism DC showcases the incredible walkability of the nation’s capital during this week-long public tour program that is annually held in September.
 Walkingtown DC includes more than 50 guided walking tours throughout the District, introducing attendees to the art, culture and history of the city.
 Tours come in many variations, from after-work “happy hour” soirees to long weekend tours.
 Historians, licensed tour guides, community leaders and business owners, among others, host these excursions that will take you to both well-known and hidden gems across DC.
-The 2020 edition was held virtually; make sure to check back at this page for details and schedules.
+The 2020 edition was held virtually; make sure to check back at this page for 2021 plans.